lab272/semtex_varkinvis/README.md

   >% sudo port -fp uninstall --follow-dependents installed

-There is no need to install your own BLAS or LAPACK, as these usually come as a standard part of Xcode (in the Accelerate framework) and are generally as fast or better than any other option (e.g. OpenBLAS).
+There is no need to install your own BLAS or LAPACK, as these come as a standard part of Xcode (within the Accelerate framework) and are generally as fast or better than any other option (e.g. OpenBLAS).

 At this stage you should be able to build and run semtex.

-A final note on OS X: starting in 2015/OS X 10.11, Apple introduced System Integrity Protection (SIP) which makes it by default impossible to directly link dynamic libraries in standard Unix ways; you will find that e.g. exporting DYLD_LIBRARY_PATH to the shell has no effect.
+A final note on OS X: starting in 2015/OS X 10.11, Apple introduced System Integrity Protection (SIP) which makes it by default impossible to directly link dynamic libraries in standard Unix ways; e.g. you will find that exporting DYLD_LIBRARY_PATH to the shell has no effect.
-A side-effect of this is that unless you choose to use gcc and g++ as the C and C++ compilers, gfortran libraries would by default not be correctly linked at runtime.
-If using the Xcode C and C++ compilers, RPATH needs setting so the appropriate gfortran-related libraries can be found at runtime.
-(This choice, and appropriate setting of RPATH, can now be automated, at least for macports: see e.g. inside top-level CMakeLists.txt.)
+A side-effect of this is that unless you choose to use gcc and g++ as the C and C++ compilers, gfortran libraries may not be correctly linked at runtime.
+Hence, the choice of gcc and g++ is the default option under cmake.
+If optionally using the Xcode C and C++ compilers, RPATH needs setting so the appropriate gfortran-related libraries can be found at runtime.
+(This choice, and appropriate setting of RPATH, can now be automated, at least for macports: see e.g. inside top-level CMakeLists.txt.
+Changes to accommodate other build systems should be straight-forward.)

 Building – Introduction
 -----------------------